 Visit Sagada in March if you want to have a higher probability of witnessing a sea of clouds and less fog (rain clouds) in Kiltepan and Marlboro hills.
 A beautiful sea of clouds is more likely to appear if there is precipitation at night before sunrise.
 March is a month with slightly higher precipitation.
 But, March is also the month when almost no storms come to the Philippines, unlike November and December.
 For me, it is a more preferable month to visit Sagada.

-March is also the time when I hiked Mount Pulag, a mountain south of Sagada.
+March was also the time when I hiked Mount Pulag, a mountain south of Sagada.
 It was the time I first saw the magnificent sea of clouds.
 Read my story in hiking Mount Pulag.

 Frequently Asked Questions when visiting Sagada